-family seat as Lords of the Manor.
+The surname Brayfield was first found in Berkshire, where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1185 when Leofric de Brayfield held estates in that shire.
 They held a family seat at Cold Brayfield.

-Early History of the Brayfield family
+Important Dates for the Brayfield family

 Brayfield Spelling Variations

 Spelling variations of this family name include: Brayfield, Brafield, Braysfield, Brasfield and others.

 Early Notables of the Brayfield family (pre 1700)